1. Standard of Work

 All works are subject to a final inspection by the Melbourne Markets.

 The Contractor shall arrange for a Building Surveyor to inspect the facility and proposed works and comment on statutory requirements necessary.
-Attached for your information is the building Surveyor used by the Melbourne Markets for most of its construction works:

 12. Building Modifications